Eve Ewing: Theater

 In 2019, Manual Cinema premiered No Blue Memories: The Life of Gwendolyn Brooks by Crescendo Literary, made up of Ewing and Nate Marshall.
-This play was commissioned by the Poetry Foundation in honor of Brooks's centennial.
+This play was commissioned by the Poetry Foundation in honor of Gwendolyn Brooks' centennial.

 Visual art

-In addition to her writing and research, Ewing is a visual artist.
-In 2016, she became the inaugural Artist-in-Residence at the Boston Children's Museum.
-Her installation "A Map Home" explored place and childhood exploration.
+In 2015, Ewing became the inaugural Artist-in-Residence at the Boston Children's Museum.
+Her installation "A Map Home" was themed around place and childhood exploration.
 The project became the subject of a short film by Rene Dongo and an episode of Coorain Lee's webseries, Coloring Coorain!

-Ewing has also served as program and community manager at the Urbano Project, a youth arts and activism project in Boston, Massachusetts.
+Ewing has also served as program and communications manager at the Urbano Project, a youth arts and activism project in Boston, Massachusetts.

 Podcast

 Ewing launched a podcast called Bughouse Square in October 2018.
 Using archival footage of oral historian Studs Terkel in the beginning of each episode, Ewing then interviews a guest in a conversation with parallel themes.
-According to BroadwayWorld, "Compelling guest commentary and host insights bring to life the most provocative and compelling topics from Terkel's day and ours, and the series includes recorded conversations with such seminal figures as James Baldwin, Shel Silverstein, and Lorraine Hansberry, plus new exchanges with professors, authors, and cultural critics."
+According to BroadwayWorld, "compelling guest commentary and host insights bring to life the most provocative and compelling topics from Terkel's day and ours."